hunter3789/leaflet-geojson-proj4-vectortile/README.md

 ```

 ## Usage
-1. Calculate min/max bounds of each polygons
+1. Calculate min/max bounds of each polygons from geojson
 ```
 getGeojsonBounds(map, geojson);
 ```